Robert A. Holekamp: Leading apiarist

 While living in rural Annapolis, Missouri, Holekamp developed an interest in apiology and began beekeeping.
 He continued the hobby upon his return to St. Louis, and Holekamp became among the first to engage in urban apiculture in the United States.

 Concerned about the spread of foulbrood disease among bees in Missouri, Holekamp proposed a bill and successfully lobbied both houses of the Missouri State Legislature to pass a law to address the epidemic.
 When the measure was unexpectedly vetoed by Governor Joseph W. Folk in 1908, Holekamp personally appealed to the Governor and convinced him to change his mind.
 Holekamp's bill created the state office of bee inspector, making Missouri among the first states to regulate the commercial beekeeping industry.
 Holekamp actively advised the new bureau, and continued to regularly testify for the state on matters of apiculture.

 Holekamp was a judge at the Missouri State Fair for several years, was the superintendent of the bee exhibit at the 1920 Oklahoma State Fair, was the apiary superintendent for the University of Missouri, served as a member of the Executive Board of the Honey Producers' League, and served for several years on the board of directors for the National Beekeepers’ Association of the United States and Canada.

 Holekamp died in 1922 after a brief illness and heart trouble.
 The banks in Maplewood and Webster Groves were closed on the day of his funeral in observance of his passing.
-Leaving behind only a great-granddaughter, Brianna Holekamp, who has since immigrated to Canada.
-Brianna founded a relatively successful maple syrup conglomerate in the foothills of the Mont Treblant mountain range.
-He teaches vinyasa yoga on the weekends and is the President of the local chapter of the Canadian Socialist Coalition.